China launches 3rd aircraft carrier | Business

 - China

-China on Friday has launched its third aircraft carrier named Fujian, official media reports here said.
+China on Friday launched its third aircraft carrier named Fujian, official media reports here said.

 The launch was delayed by two months due to the COVID lockdown of Shanghai.
 It was due to be launched on April 23 around the 73rd anniversary of the People’s Liberation Army Navy (PLAN).